Ghanasham2004/React-Redux-Learning/README.md

 ## Features Implemented

-- **React-Redux**: State management using Redux in React application.
+- **React-Redux**: State management using Redux, Fetching Data Using 'GET' Method in React application.

 ## How to Run